 Because a contract is a legally binding document, the terms and provisions in the agreement will be the first place that a court will look to determine your legal rights and obligations.
-Covering all potential scenarios and ensuring that your rights and interests are protected in the written agreement, therefore, is hugely important.
+Covering all potential scenarios and ensuring that your rights, interests, and brand are protected in the written agreement, therefore, is hugely important.

 Planning for all possible circumstances takes creativity, but also lots of legal experience.
 For business owners, especially small business owners and franchisees who do not have in-house legal counsel they can rely on, this can be a monumental task.